In this article

 Your dentist will help you choose the right veneers for you.
-It’s essential to know how you want your veneers to look before your appointment.
+Knowing how you want your veneers to look before your appointment is essential.

-Some patients need orthodontics like Invisalign prior to getting veneers.
+Others may need orthodontics like Invisalign before getting veneers.
 This is to ensure their teeth are aligned and in the proper positions.

 Try using the whites of your eyes for guidance.
 Your veneers should never be brighter than your eyes.

 People with fair skin tones should choose from the whitest colors available.
 People with dark skin tones should opt for naturally-occurring shades and avoid extremely bleached shades, as these often look unnatural.